 How to describe the Grands Voisins, a place that changes every time I visit it?
 Although it is hard to list everything that is going on there, I will give it a try.

-Les Grands Voisins is above all a social project, located in an abandoned hospital.
+Les Grands Voisins is a social project, located in an abandoned hospital.
 It brings together social housing, NGOs, artists and campers, because amongst the many things it does, it also houses the only Parisian intra-muros campsite.

 Do not hesitate to talk with the people here: all the people I talked to were very happy to tell me about their work and seemed to be rather proud about their part in this unique project.
-You can also visit an art installation inspired by Russian steam baths, that aims to be social pressure cooker (‘Banya’, only open Thu – Sat evening).

 Les Grands Voisins has a bar that is open from Wednesday till Sunday, which is becoming increasingly popular, especially now in summer.
 It also has a really nice second hand shop, and a plant shop that sells original plants, but only during the weekend.
 During August there will be a festival about Syrian art (9-13 August) and considering its programme it may be one of the liveliest places in Paris during this otherwise extremely calm month.